Taritsyn/BundleTransformer/NuGet/BundleTransformer.ConfigurationIntelliSense/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added definitions for new properties of Clean CSS-minifier and Uglify JS-minifier.
+   Added definitions for new properties of TypeScript-translator.

    =============
    DOCUMENTATION